Wrexham Archives and Local Studies

-The A.N.
-Palmer Centre for Local Studies and Archives, or simply the Wrexham Archives, holds the archives for the city of Wrexham.
+Wrexham Archives and Local Studies (simply the Wrexham Archives; formerly A.N.
+Palmer Centre for Local Studies and Archives) holds the archives for the city of Wrexham.
 The archives are held at County Buildings, on Regent Street, Wrexham, and run by Wrexham County Borough Council as part of its Wrexham Archives and Local Studies Service.
-The centre is named after local Wrexham historian Alfred Neobard Palmer.
+The centre was initially named after local Wrexham historian Alfred Neobard Palmer.
 The building is shared with Wrexham County Borough Museum and the archives opened in 2002.

 Materials

 Materials held at the centre include: